 Course reserves ensure equitable access to high demand library materials.
-Regularly assigned, recommended, or required readings are placed on reserve at the request of faculty and course instructors to support Ferris academic programs.
+Regularly assigned, recommended, or required readings are placed on reserve at the request of faculty and course instructors to support all Ferris academic programs.
 Print and Media Reserves are available at the Checkout Desk and Electronic Course Reserves (eReserves) are accessible by password.

 - Library materials owned by FLITE may be placed on reserve.